 This page offers a variety of useful resources for learning more about website accessibility.

 Anyone that has the ability to publish content in Gato is considered a website editor.
 Editors are required to attend Gato training to learn how to use system tools to create web content following current web accessibility best practices.
-For more information about the training, visit the Gato I: Fundamentals Training signup page.
+For more information about the training, visit the Gato I: Fundamentals Training course in Canvas.

 Content outside of Gato

 Are you a developer making tools or websites that are not hosted in Gato?
 Please visit out developer tools web page for more information about software that can help you make your content more accessible.